All Episodes

 So we can close this thing out on YouTube.

-And then we're gonna give y'all extra sauce and go ahead and cover the entire Biden crime family for y'all.
+And then we're going to give y'all extra sauce and go ahead and cover the entire Biden crime family for y'all.

-Because I foresee, and oh, hold on, real quick while we wait to get the likes up and why I'm why I'm actually covering this part.
+Because I foresee, and oh, hold on real quick while we wait to get the likes up and why I'm actually covering this part.

-I would not be surprised if they went ahead and filed some financial charges as well for tax evasion, etc.
+So, what I foresee, guys, is that since they indict him on these gun charges, I would not be surprised if they went ahead and filed some financial charges as well for tax evasion, et cetera.

-And the financial stuff is what we're gonna get into in this documentary.
+And the financial stuff is what we're going to get into in this documentary.

-Okay, we're gonna talk about China, shell companies, father involvement, etc.
+Okay, we're going to talk about China, shell companies, father involvement, et cetera.

 I don't want to even bother to put it on YouTube.

-Um, but now we're gonna go into the financial crimes.
+But now we're going to go into the financial crimes.

 We covered the gun crimes on YouTube, right?

-But now we're gonna be covering the financial angle and the tax evasion on this documentary here.
+But now we're going to be covering the financial angle and the tax evasion on this documentary here.

-It's called the Biden Crime Family by Ryan Dawson.
+And we're going to be reacting to it, again, it's called The Biden Crime Family by Ryan Dawson.

 Shout out to Ryan Dawson.

-But I need y'all to like the video on YouTube before you switch on over to Rumble.
+But I need y'all to like the video on YouTube before we switch on over to Rumble.

-Yeah, but China's just I mean, bro, you could you could criticize China all day on YouTube.
+Yeah, but China's just, I mean, bro, you could criticize China all day on YouTube.

 They don't give a fuck.